 (a) The Administrator shall establish the pairings for the Preliminary Rounds by random draw.
-The Administrator may modify the draw to ensure that two Teams from the same institution do not face each other in the Preliminary Rounds.

-(b) Pairings will be distributed to Teams on the date indicated on the Official Schedule.

-(c) The Administrator may subsequently modify the pairings to account for absent Teams or other unforeseen contingencies.
+- (b) Pairings will be distributed to Teams on the date indicated on the Official Schedule. - (c) The Administrator may subsequently modify the pairings to account for absent Teams or other unforeseen contingencies.
 In such case, the Administrator will notify affected Teams as soon as possible.